Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

-How to Compare Remodeling Estimates in Southeastern PA (2026): A Line-by-Line Guide
+How to Compare Remodeling Estimates in Southeastern PA: A Line-by-Line Guide

 Three quotes, three different numbers — how to read them line by line so you can’t get lowballed.

-If you have three quotes for the same kitchen — whether you are in Chester County, Delaware County, or the Main Line — and they are $25,000 apart, you do not have a pricing problem — you have a scope-reading problem.
-This guide walks the exact side-by-side method we use when a homeowner brings us competing estimates, so you can do it yourself before you sign anything, with anyone.
-It pairs with why one quote is so much higher than another — that explains why the gap exists; this explains how to read it.
+Compare remodeling estimates by what each one includes — scope, allowances, design, project management — not by the bottom-line total.
+The lowest number is almost always the least complete.
+If three quotes for the same kitchen in Chester County, Delaware County, or the Main Line are $25,000 apart, that’s a scope-reading problem, not a pricing problem.
+This guide pairs with why one quote is so much higher than another — that explains why the gap exists; this explains how to read it.

 Key Takeaways